Archives of the Impossible: History

 AOTI was initiated with a donation by French ufologist and author Jacques Vallée of his collected lifetime research materials.
 Vallée initially asked Kripal in December 2014 if he could help locate a university archive to store his collections, due to worries about "potential loss or commercialization" of his research.
 After four years of negotiation, Vallée donated his collection to AOTI.
 Vallée formalized the accession process at Rice by holding a lecture of his research in 2018.
-In 2022, Wired reported that Vallée's collection in AOTI would include files on about 500 anomalous events that he investigated.
+In 2022, Wired reported that Vallée's collection in AOTI would include files on about 500 anomalous events that he had investigated.

 AOTI holds a collection of material from John E. Mack of Harvard University.
-Karin Austin, previously Mack's personal and research assistant, worked with his family after his death in 2004 and later Rice University, Kripal and the (WRC) on assembling and digitizing the Mack collections.
+Karin Austin, previously Mack's personal and research assistant, worked with his family after Mack's death in 2004, and later worked with Rice University, Kripal and the WRC on assembling and digitizing the Mack collections.
 Austin became AOTI project manager in 2024.

-Rice University in 2024 began a two-year study of the materials in AOTI, after ten years of collection and archival work.
-The research included artificial intelligence driven analysis of the Strieber and Mack collections.
 Rice University began an extensive de-identification process for Mack's collection, to protect the identities of claimed experiencers in medical records.
 Similar anonymization efforts were reported underway for the Strieber collection.

-Kripal remarked in 2025 that "now we call it the Center of the Impossible.
+Kripal remarked in 2025 that "now we call it the Center of the Impossible."
 According to Kripal, AOTI encompasses "the whole university", by including matters of anthropology, art, astronomy, biology, genetics, history, philosophy, and physics.
+Rice University in 2024 began a two-year study of the materials in AOTI, after ten years of collection and archival work.
+The research included artificial intelligence driven analysis of the Strieber and Mack collections.
+The metadata study, according to Global Policy, "uses a phenomenological method that brackets assumptions about the ultimate cause or ontological status of the experiences," to create a review of all patterns and details of historical reports.

 Conferences

-Conferences for AOTI occurred in 2022, 2023 and in 2025; Rice University reported videos of conference panels had surpassed 300,000 views.
-AOTI conferences are held at Rice University.
+Conferences for AOTI, which are held at Rice University, occurred in 2022, 2023 and in 2025; the university reported in 2025 that videos of conference panels had surpassed 300,000 views.
 In 2025, Rice University hosted the conference, The Archives of the Impossible: The UFO and the Impossible, drawing three hundred attendees.

 In media and documentary interest

 AOTI has drawn filmmakers; Rice University reported that by 2024, "half a dozen" production crews had visited the archives.
-ABC News visited AOTI in 2025.
+Kripal stated in a 2025 interview with The Sun that an ABC News crew had recently visited AOTI.